hiphip12/drupal-portfolio/README.md

 This is a portfolio website example made using Drupal 10's core modules + DXPR Themes and Builder Modules, customizing displayed content using the various options these tools provide.
 This project was an assigment from the program in Web Development [@Helsinki Business School](https://en.bc.fi) (Oct 2023).

-The installation and local development were made using [Lando](https://docs.lando.dev/drupal/getting-started.html)
+The installation and local development were made using [Lando](https://docs.lando.dev/drupal/getting-started.html).
+Backend tools used included Docker and Phpmyadmin.

 ## Set up